qkunst/collectiemanagement/report.md

       should import into a different collection when sub should not import into a different collection when not a child

+ImportCollection
+  instance methods
+    #name
+      should return a name even when no file has been uploaded

 ImportCollection::Strategies::SplitStrategies
   class methods
     .split_space
       should work

 Message
-  methods
+  callbacks
+    should not mark initial message as actioned upon when not qkunst should not mark initial message as actioned upon when qkunst methods
     set_from_user_name!
       should set on save